 The somewhat nebulous demonstration, now in its third day, has been staged on Mohamed Mahmoud Street to mark the anniversary of the eponymous battles that took place here last November, when more than 40 people were killed and scores seriously injured.
 In one of the bloodiest incidents since the fall of Mubarak, riot police and state security unleashed tear-gas and "eye-snipers" on crowds protesting the impunity of the Supreme Council of the Armed Forces (SCAF) for killings during the January revolution.

-The mass protests in Cairo and other urban centres this past fortnight do appear to point towards a recurrence of the revolution that deposed Egypt's former dictator in January 2011.
-However, on Mohamed Mahmoud Street – already alive with tear-gas and rubber bullets – and across downtown Cairo, it's clear that a low-grade fever has been constantly burning ever since then.
+The mass protests in Cairo and other urban centers do appear to point toward a recurrence of the revolution that deposed Egypt's former dictator in January 2011.
+However, on Mohamed Mahmoud Street—already alive with tear-gas and rubber bullets—and across downtown Cairo, it's clear that a low-grade fever has been constantly burning ever since then.

 “We are continuing with the same struggle that got rid of Mubarak last year.
 But this is a new wave of awareness and it will not be the last one.
 The power needs to be with the people and not in the hands of one man.
 We will not tolerate another dictator who claims the same authority as Mubarak, or even worse.”

-In many ways, the widespread rage manifesting against Morsi reflects the longer-standing grievance of the country's original revolutionaries, who have yet to see their democratic aspirations fulfilled, injustices prosecuted or grief resolved.
-Many among these classes boycotted the inaugural presidential elections that brought Morsi to power last November and afforded voters an unsavoury choice between the Muslim Brotherhood candidate and former Prime Minister and Mubarak wingman, Ahmed Shafiq.
-Others now cringe as they explain having voted for Morsi as a defence against Shafiq, as the perceived lesser of two evils – a bitter paradox that was quickly rubbed in their noses by graffiti on the wreckage of Mohamed Mahmoud Street a fortnight ago: “How does your lesser of two evils look now?”
+In many ways, the widespread rage manifesting against Morsi reflects the longer-standing grievance of the country's original revolutionaries, who have yet to see their democratic aspirations fulfilled, injustices prosecuted, or grief resolved.
+Many among these classes boycotted the inaugural presidential elections that brought Morsi to power last November and afforded voters an unsavory choice between the Muslim Brotherhood candidate and former Prime Minister and Mubarak wingman, Ahmed Shafiq.
+Others now cringe as they explain having voted for Morsi as a defence against Shafiq, as the perceived lesser of two evils—a bitter paradox that was quickly rubbed in their noses by graffiti on the wreckage of Mohamed Mahmoud Street: “How does your lesser of two evils look now?”

 However, the president's lack of accountability, combined with more recent moves (such as the accusation that former presidential candidates engaged in a "Zionist plot" to overthrow Morsi) are more suggestive of the classic dictatorial canon of paranoia and megalomania.
 Rightly, such murky tendencies have riled the sensitivities of revolutionaries and ordinary Egyptians, as well as vast swathes of Mubarak loyalists and disillusioned Morsi voters, producing a curious alliance of political all-sorts on the streets in opposition to the president.